Marx-A00/weekend-react-gallery/INSTRUCTIONS.md

     * The element that contains a GalleryItem's description text must have the `data-testid="description"` attribute.
   * Each GalleryItem must have a way to like a post when clicking on an element with `data-testid="like"`

+  Componenets that need to be added:
+  Gallery list (get request)
+  Gallery Item (not sure if needs to be a singular item, most likely just another get request or the same one)

+  Gallery liking(put request)

 ## Wireframes

 Images don't **need** to be *100px x 100px*, but it will be a better user experience if the dimensions remain consisten when toggling between showing the image and description.